 Today was a day I'll remember with mixed emotions for the rest of my life.

-couple of weeks ago via my website inquiring about the drawing below.
+I received an email a couple of weeks ago via my website inquiring about the drawing below.
 I had done this ink and coffee wash drawing as a gift to my nephew David McMahon on the occasion of his wedding, because he is so into his Irish heritage.
 The drawing was done from the old photo shown below it here.
 This is McMahons Hall, the grocery store my Irish-born great grandfather built about the year 1900 on south Archer Avenue in Chicago.

 The inquiry came from a woman who now owns one of the condos.
 An historian, she wondered what I knew about the history of the building.
 I got goosebumps hearing from her, because I'd always wanted to visit the building, and find out more about the history myself.
-My father
+My father passed away several years ago, and we only have sketchy details about his grandfather, a few facts handed down over the years and a couple of old census reports I found online.

 Now the building is converted to high end loft condos, joined with the building next door.
 At one time the buildings were a coffee and tea manufacturing business, and the sign for that business can still be read clearly on the brick exterior of the building next to McMahon Hall.